 In addition to investigating citizen complaints against state agencies, the Office of the Ombudsman is a resource to the Legislature.
 The ombudsman may issue investigative reports and may submit to the Legislature recommendations for changes in state laws governing state agencies and programs.
 Municipalities and school districts may contract with the office for local ombudsman services.

-The ombudsman is selected by the Alaska Legislature's Ombudsman Selection Committee, subject to approval by a two-thirds vote of the Legislature in joint session and by the Governor.
-The ombudsman serves for a term of five years and may be reappointed.
+The ombudsman is selected by the Alaska Legislature's bi-partisan Ombudsman Selection Committee, subject to approval by a two-thirds vote of the Legislature in joint session and by the Governor.
+The ombudsman serves for a term of five years and may be reappointed twice.